YogeshBabyOP/Technical-Blogs/python.md

 ### In this blog, we are covering almost all we need to know, to start with python 👍

-### Let's get into introduction to python

-> Python is one of the most popular programming languages in present era, and it is easy for beginners to learn because of its readability which alomost similar to enligh words.

-> It is dynamically typed, so no need to provide the data types, it consists of both structure/procedural oriented and object-oriented programming.

-> Python is Interpreted language, which interprets line by line.

-### Python Concepts Started.....

-#### Python Indentation
-> Indentation refers to the tab-spaces at the beginning of a code line.

-> Where in other programming languages like c, c++, Java we use curly braces {} as the block of code, but in python indentation acts as a block of code, indentation in Python is very important.

-#### Basic Example

-1.1 code

-    print("Hello World!)

 ### Installtion of Python

 #### Step : 1